FW 552

 sampling perspective

-, in contrast from a logistics or field techniques perspective.
+, in contrast to a logistics or field techniques perspective.

 Assessment